Cao Bằng (city): History

 After adjusting the administrative boundaries, Cao Bang town has 10,760.93 hectares of natural area and 67,415 people with 11 affiliated administrative units, including 6 wards: De Tham, Hop Giang, Ngoc Xuan, Song Bang, Hien River, Tan Giang and 5 communes: Chu Trinh, Duyet Trung, Hoa Chung, Hung Dao, Vinh Quang.

 On July 9, 2012, Hoa Chung and Duyet Trung communes were converted into 2 wards with corresponding names.

 On September 25, 2012, the Government issued Resolution 60/NQ-CP on the establishment of Cao Bang city in Cao Bang province on the basis of the entire area and population of Cao Bang town.

 After its establishment, Cao Bang city has 10,762.81 hectares of natural area and 84,421 people with 11 affiliated administrative units, including 8 wards and 3 communes as at present.

 Tourist

 Burning grass hill (Đồi cỏ cháy): The road to the Ba Quang burnt grass hill area is quite convenient.
-The distance from Thanh Nhat town (Ha Lang) to the hill area is about 6-7 km of concrete road, which can be traveled by motorbike or car.
+The distance from Thanh Nhat town (Ha Lang) to the hill area is about 6–7 km of concrete road, which can be traveled by motorbike or car.
 Tourists should note that when you reach the intersection of Khum Din hamlet, 3 km from Vinh Quy commune People's Committee, turn right onto the small concrete road and continue for about 3 km to reach Ba Quang grass hill.
 The road here is considered relatively dangerous and difficult to travel, so visitors should choose to travel by motorbike, especially a manual transmission or high-clearance car.

+Phong Nam Valley (Thung lũng Phong Nậm): The road to the valley in Trung Khanh District is relatively accessible but winding.
+The distance from Cao Bang City is about 65–70 km, taking approximately 1.5 to 2 hours.
+Tourists can travel by private car or motorbike.
+Local buses do not reach the valley center directly, so visitors are advised to use personal vehicles.
+For panoramic views, tourists can hike to Phi Pha Viewpoint (coordinates: 22.9241058, 106.5382919), which requires a 30–45 minute climb.
+Accommodation is limited to homestays in Na Chang or Na Tong villages.